mandoof1/Arch-Optimization-Script/README.md

-# Arch-Optimization-Script
+# Arch Optimize 🚀

-A lightweight script to **optimize Arch Linux** for better performance, faster package management, and improved desktop responsiveness.
+A lightweight script to **optimize Arch Linux** for better performance, faster package management, improved desktop responsiveness, and a faster + cleaner GRUB boot menu.

 This script applies common tweaks automatically so you don’t need to configure everything manually.